Enterprise demo

 • Connectors and sync establish the governed working set.

-• ECF applies scoping, retrieval policy, answer controls, and action gating before downstream model use.
+• The private runtime applies scoping, retrieval policy, answer controls, and action gating before downstream model use.

 • Internal apps, copilots, and agents receive grounded context instead of direct raw-system access.